 Data are acquired, generated, and analyzed using a wide range of software products.
 Although these products greatly aid data analysis by enabling professionals to transform huge volumes of data into meaningful 2D and 3D interpretations, the products and their datasets focus on only a subset of available big data.
 In other words, individually, they may provide value, but they don’t create the complete operational picture needed to optimize big data analytics in the oil and gas industry.
 In order to successfully optimize big data, asset teams must be able to co-visualize all datasets in a way that simplifies analysis.

-The Value of Data Visualization in Context
+The Value of Data Co-Visualization in Context

 When the individual disciplines involved in exploration, development, and planning can visualize and analyze their data in the context of other relevant data, they obtain a more detailed and accurate understanding of their operating environment.
-An optimized visualization of big data supports well-informed decisions that reduce risk, improve efficiency, and maximize the value of oil and gas assets.
+An optimized co-visualization of big data supports well-informed decisions that reduce risk, improve efficiency, and maximize the value of oil and gas assets.

-For example, by combining and visualizing seismic, geologic, and reservoir data together, a drilling engineer can safely and confidently plan the well path, avoiding nearby wells, faults, and other geologic features that could potentially delay or jeopardize production efficiency.
+For example, by combining and co-visualizing seismic, geologic, and reservoir data together, a drilling engineer can safely and confidently plan the well path, avoiding nearby wells, faults, and other geologic features that could potentially delay or jeopardize drilling and/or production efficiency.
 Reservoir engineers, intent on developing as accurate as possible simulation models, benefit from incorporating production data, well logs, and cellular property grids as they build and refine their models.

 Nearly every discipline associated with the well lifecycle benefits from visualizing and analyzing their data in context of other relevant geologic, engineering, and production data.
-The biggest challenge, however, is the integration and normalization of these many and varied datasets.
+The biggest challenge, however, is the integration and geospatial normalization of these many and varied datasets.